+244 4.2.
 Ab initio calculations

-As done for the stoichiometric complexions presented previously, we performed DFT calculations on the six non-stoichiometric GBs.
+As for the stoichiometric complexions presented in the previous section, we perform DFT calculations on the six non-stoichiometric GBs.
 Starting from the configurations relaxed with the interatomic potential, we perform a full ionic relaxation with DFT.
 Again, we find that this relaxation does not change the atomic structure of GBs, indicating that the interatomic potential is efficient for determining GB configurations.
-In particular, DFT confirms the stability of tetrahedra sharing O ions, as well as the excess volumes (see Online Materials1).
+In particular, DFT confirms the stability of tetrahedra sharing O ions, as well as the excess volumes (see supplementary materials).

 We apply Bader analysis to the non-stoichiometric GBs.
-The results are presented for the non-stoichiometric complexion E2 in Figure 8.
-As seen previously, the shape of isosurfaces allows us to recognize mixed ionic and covalent Si-O bonds in tetrahedra, as well as free O ions.
-Where tetrahedra are connected, shared O ions (arrows labeled S) have a decreased charge, while other O ions belonging to those tetrahedra (arrow labeled T) have a greater charge.
+The results are presented for the non-stoichiometric complexion E2 in Fig. 8.
+As previously, the shape of isosurfaces allows to recognize mixed ionic and covalent Si-O bonds in tetrahedra, as well as free O ions.
+Where tetrahedra are connected, shared O ions (arrows labeled S) have a decreased charge, while others O ions belonging to those tetrahedra (arrow labeled T) have a greater charge.
 As before, free O ions (arrows labeled F) have a higher charge.